-offers Shopping Matters, a ree grocery store tour to empower families to stretch their food budgets so their children get healthy meals at home.
+FoodWise offers ree grocery store tour to empower families to stretch their food budgets so their children get healthy meals at home.
 Additionally, our focus is on reaching parents with kids ages 5 and under and adults or students in transition who belong to low-income families and make a majority of the food purchasing decisions in their household.
 Tarah Nichols and Julie Montgomery led a grocery tour in May which included parents whose children are enrolled in WIC, Head Start and Northern Lights Elementary School.
 The group represented parents of twelve or more children.
-As a result,
+As a result, 75% of the participants stated they would try comparing unit prices, reading ingredients lists to find whole grains and comparing food labels on their next shopping trip.
+Parents reported they are very confident in using their WIC fruit and vegetable vouchers and identifying WIC foods at the grocery store.
+When asked what new ideas they learned for saving money or buying healthier food parents learned: "unit pricing," " to read the ingredients on food labels," "how to choose ripe fruit," "canned does not necessarily mean low quality and can be a healthy choice," "to look for whole grain ingredients (even in bread)" and "how to buy meat."
+No child should grow up hungry in America, but one in five children struggles with nunger.
+UW-Extension FoodWIse and The No Kid Hungry campaign Shopping Matters grocery FoodWise tour connects kids in need with nutritious food and teaches their families how to cook healthy, affordable meals.

-Tarah Nichols Nutrition Program Educator On May 10th, I had the opportunity to visit Four Corner's Elementary School to teach students a nutrition lesson based on MyPlate.
+Julie Montgomery FoodWise Coordinator Information adapted from cookingmatters.org to teach students a nutrition lesson based on MyPlate.
 We talked about ways to increase fruit and vegetable intake and most agreed that choosing these at hot lunch helped get the daily requirements needed.
 With the younger students, we also read a book about fruits and vegetables and played fruit and vegetable bingo.
 The 4th and 5th grade students learned how to read food labels and the importance of looking at ingredient lists.
 Each of the 4th and 5th grade students was given a food label and had to find certain nutrients on the list.
 They then had to rate the food based on the facts they had just learned, not on how well they liked the food.
 Many were surprised to see some of their favorite foods not as healthful as they thought.
-75% of the participants stated they would try comparing unit prices, reading ingredients lists to find whole grains and comparing food labels on their next shopping trip.
-Parents reported they are very confident in using their WIC fruit and vegetable vouchers and identifying WIC foods at the grocery store.
-When asked what new ideas they learned for saving money or buying healthier food parents learned: "unit pricing," " to read the ingredients on food labels," "how to choose ripe fruit," "canned does not necessarily mean low quality and can be a healthy choice," "to look for whole grain ingredients (even in bread)" and "how to buy meat."
-No child should grow up hungry in America, but one in five children struggles with hunger.
-UW-Extension FoodWIse and The No Kid Hungry campaign Shopping Matters grocery FoodWlse tour connects kids in need with nutritious food and teaches their families how to cook healthy, affordable meals.
+All students were offered a vegetable sample to taste.